 Andrea is a Limavady girl and is well known for either being exceptionally busy or fast asleep.
 She is very competitive, and recently took part in a light hearted fun day with the young people of DRY where she won 17 medals leaving the youth to go home empty handed (true story)...

-Janette is from Kilteevogue (Killtea-Vuck) - we include proper prounciation in case you ever go and say it wrong.
+Janette is from Kilteevogue - we haven't a clue how to pronounce it properly either, there is much debate about it.
 Rumour has it someone said it wrong once in 1983 and they haven't been seen since!
+All we know is it's bound to be the subject of a Referendum soon.
 Janette helps to run the badminton club, confirmation class and lots of other things in the parish.
 She is new on to board and hasn't a clue how she ended up here, or how to leave!

 Rhonda is a native of Dunamanagh and is involved in lots of things in her parish.
 She is a long time supporter of youth work and says being elected onto DRY board is the proudest moment of her life.
 In the interests of honesty - we have to admit that last bit is completely made up.